ishayw/Nabu/README.md

 # Nabu 🖋️

-**Nabu** (formerly Meeting Summar izer) is an intelligent local meeting assistant that records, transcribes, and summarizes your meetings automatically.
+**Nabu** (formerly Meeting Summarizer) is an intelligent local meeting assistant that records, transcribes, and summarizes your meetings automatically.

 Named after the Mesopotamian god of literacy, scribes, and wisdom, Nabu acts as your personal digital scribe, ensuring you never miss a detail.